nmakel/sdm_modbus/README.md

 # sdm_modbus

-sdm_modbus is a python library that collects data from Eastron SDM single- and three-phase kWh meters over Modbus or ModbusTCP.
+sdm_modbus is a python library that collects data from Eastron SDM single- and three-phase kWh meters over Modbus RTU or Modbus TCP.

 Supported devices:
 * SDM120